intel/confidential-computing-zoo/cczoo/attestation-secret-provision/README.md

 3. The ASPS server retrieves secrets from KMS according to pre-defined policy.
 4. The ASPS server sends secrets to the ASPS client.

 [gRPC-RA-TLS](https://github.com/intel/confidential-computing-zoo/tree/main/cczoo/grpc-ra-tls) is used in this solution to establish a secure gRPC channel.
-Tanant need to integrate ASPS client in their application and define a [policy](secret_provision/policy_file/policy_template.json) for secret distribution.
+Tenant need to integrate ASPS client in their application and define a [policy](secret_provision/policy_file/policy_template.json) for secret distribution.
 Secrets for each application are distinguished by the value of mr_enclave.
 [Vault](https://www.vaultproject.io/) is supported as the default KMS backend.
 Users can also store their secrets in json file instead.

 ## Setup KMS Server